github/developer.github.com/content/v3/oauth.md

 ## OAuth Authorizations API

 There is an API for users to manage their own tokens.
 You can only access your own tokens, and only through [Basic Authentication](/v3/auth#basic-authentication).
-Make sure to understand the section on [working with two factor authentication] (/v3/auth/#working-with-two-factor-authentication) if you or your users have this feature enabled.
+Make sure to understand the section on [working with two-factor authentication] (/v3/auth/#working-with-two-factor-authentication) if you or your users have this feature enabled.